metafates/schema/README.md

 // but we can go extreme! we can combine multiple validators using types type ASCIIShortStr struct {
 	// both ASCII and ShortStr must be satisfied.
-	// you can also use [validate.Or] to ensure that any condition is satisfied. validate.And[
+	// you can also use [validate.Or] to ensure that at least one condition is satisfied. validate.And[
 		validate.ASCII[string],
 		ShortStr,